-One of the most interesting and controversial topics in gambling and craps play, in particular, is advantage play.
-Some craps players, as well as the vast majority of inexperienced gamblers, believe that there is a genuine, reliable way to change the odds of the game and gain an advantage over the casino.
-Game theory, however, does not support this concept on the grounds that, after all, craps is a purely random game.
+One of the most interesting and controversial topics in gambling, particularly in the game of craps, is advantage play.
+Some craps players, along with many inexperienced gamblers, believe there is a genuine and reliable way to alter the odds of the game and gain an advantage over the casino.
+Game theory, however, does not support this idea because craps is, after all, an entirely random game.

-So, is it possible to shift the odds in favor of the player?
-Those who use progressive betting systems rely on predicting the outcome of the rolling dice.
-Other individuals claim that they are capable of setting and tossing the dice in such a way so they can influence the result.
-In the past, cheating was also common among gamblers who would try to tamper with the dice or swap the casino dice with a rigged one.
-Nowadays, casinos have taken various measures to stop cheaters from even trying to manipulate the dice in any way.
-But does that mean that advantage play is not possible at all in craps?
+So, is it possible to shift the odds in the player’s favor?
+Those who use progressive betting systems rely on predicting the outcomes of the dice rolls.
+Other players claim they can set and throw the dice in a way that influences the result.
+In the past, cheating was also common among gamblers who would tamper with the dice or replace the casino’s dice with rigged ones.
+Today, casinos have implemented various measures to prevent cheaters from even attempting to manipulate the dice.
+But does that mean advantage play is impossible in craps?

 What Is Advantage Play in Gambling?